helkey/url-shorten/README.md

 to scale resources, should allow this URL shortener implementation to scale to high levels of use.

-### Caching
-Caching is another performance enhancing feature which is important (not included in current algorithm implementation).
-A caching system (such as Redis or Memcache) will save responses to recent queries.
-When requesting a shortened URL, caching will intercept frequent requests to provide shortened URLs for the same long URL, which in turn minimizes wasted data storage due to multiple shortened versions of the same URL that would otherwise occur.
-Caching also reduces load on the URL database when many users are requesting access to the same shortened URL, by storing common resent requests in cache.

 ### URL Encoding
 In this URL shortening architecture, shortened URLs will be constructed with characters a-z, A-Z, and 0-9, for a total of 62 different characters
 (the same character set used by Bit.ly for shortening).